evently-cloud/site/src/blog/event-streams-fundamental-flaw/index.md

 ### Event Selectors Replace Entity Event Streams

 Without entity event streams, how will applications replay events to determine current state, and subscribe to events to trigger other actions?
-Event databases need to offer up entity-free event streams, defined by event Selectors that select relevant events for the use case.
-Selectors, conceptually, share the same vision as SQL `SELECT` statements.
+Event databases need to offer up entity-free event streams, defined by event selectors that select relevant events for the use case.
+Selectors share the same vision as SQL `SELECT` statements.
 In SQL, applications use `SELECT` to extract just the right data for their purposes, whether it be for state changes or rendering views.

-CQRS/ES Commands select event sets to validate their state changes and can use event Selectors to find relevant events.
+CQRS/ES Commands select event sets to validate their state changes and can use event selectors to find relevant events.
 Projections consume a wide variety of events, often across many entities, to produce their output.
-Their Selectors pull in the relevant events to fold into a view, or integration message to another system.
+Their selectors pull in the relevant events to fold into a view, or an integration message to another system.

 Selectors give SQL queries the power to serve applications the data they require without forcing an aggregate root concept.
 As application requirements change, the SQL selectors change with them, but the data table schema often remains unchanged.

-It the same way, Event Selectors provide applications with the events they need.
+It the same way, event selectors provide applications with the events they need.
 Evently provides [SQL JSONPath](../../concepts/sql-jsonpath) queries to find matching events for projections, read models, new event notifications, and most of all, [Atomic Appends](../../concepts/overview#atomic-append).

 #### Event Selectors Can Offer Discrete Event Streams

-Abandoning entity event streams as the organizing event principal does not mean software has to abandon aggregate roots.
+Abandoning entity event streams as the organizing event principle does not mean software has to abandon aggregate roots.
 One can design events and selectors to produce an event stream that relates to a single entity just by selecting the entity id in the query.

 Think back to our Cart / Item example, where we wanted to track both the Item and the Cart entity state changes.
 To select all events that have a specific cart ID, the query might look like this: